Canberra railway station: History

+The Commonwealth branch line to Canberra from Queanbeyan opened to goods traffic on Monday 25 May 1914.

-The station building opened on 21 April 1924.
-Passenger services had run between the Kingston Powerhouse and Queanbeyan for around six months prior to the station opening.
+Canberra Eastlake station opened on 21 April 1924, a decade after the goods railway.
+Passenger services had run between the Kingston Powerhouse and Queanbeyan for around six months prior to the station building opening.

-In October 1926 the Great White Train visited Canberra station, attracting nearly 2,500 people.
+In October 1926, the Great White Train visited Canberra station, attracting nearly 2,500 people.
 The train was established by the Australian-made Preference League as a traveling exhibition to promote Australian made goods and represented around thirty manufacturers from across New South Wales.
 The 230 yd-long, 16 carriage train arrived just before 2pm on Saturday 23 October and stayed until the following evening before heading to Queanbeyan for a three-day stay.

-From 1927 when the Federal Parliament moved to Canberra, the rail passenger service was upgraded with the introduction of a Canberra portion to the Cooma Mail overnight train to Sydney that connected with Melbourne sleeper trains at Goulburn.
-A daylight service from Sydney was also introduced.
+By the end of 1927, six trains were arriving at Canberra on weekdays.
+The station came under the control of the Commonwealth Railways at this time.

 By the late 1930s, the temporary station building had begun to receive criticism for its basic nature and lack of amenities.
+The station's office building was robbed by a suspected crime gang at Easter in 1933 and again a few days before Christmas in 1934.
+The Christmas railway robbery saw the door forced with an iron coupling bar and the safe being blown open.
+The suspected gang got away with just 258 pennies (A£1/1/6d or A$4.15), as only a few hours previously railway officials had removed £500 holiday takings from the safe.

-In 1956 the ACT Advisory Council sent a comprehensive report to the Minister for the Interior Allen Fairhall, which noted the station was the 'worst advertisement in Canberra'.
+In 1956 the ACT Advisory Council sent a comprehensive report to the Minister for the Interior Allen Fairhall, which noted the station was the "worst advertisement in Canberra".

-In March 1961, a tragic accident at Canberra station saw a 12-year-old boy lose his leg.
+In March 1961, an accident at Canberra station saw a 12-year-old boy lose his leg.
 Robert Wilkes had been playing on the locomotive turntable at the goods yard when he fell between the table and the track.
 A doctor had to amputate his right leg above the knee to free him.